Consuming Acyclovir in Pregnancy – Safe or Unsafe?

-Viral infections can attack anyone and acyclovir is one of the most popular and widely used medicines for the treatment of viral infections caused by HSV (herpes simplex virus) or varicella-zoster virus.
+Viral infections can attack anyone, and acyclovir is one of the most popular and widely used medicines for the treatment of viral infections caused by HSV (Herpes Simplex Virus) or varicella-zoster virus.
 But can this medicine be consumed if you suffer from any of these viral infections during pregnancy?
 Does it have any side effects?
-Find out about the usage of this medicine in pregnancy.
+Find out about the usage of this medicine during pregnancy.

 What Is Acyclovir?

-Is it Safe to Take Acyclovir while Pregnant?
+Is It Safe to Take Acyclovir During Pregnancy?

 Acyclovir is considered a safe medicine and can be used during pregnancy, too.
 However, it should only be used after being prescribed by your registered medical practitioner.
-This category B drug has no proven side-effects but if acyclovir is taken during the first trimester of pregnancy, it may cause complications in the pregnancy or may lead to congenital disabilities in your baby.
-Therefore, in most cases, your doctor may prescribe this medicine in later stages of pregnancy, only.
+This category B drug has no proven side-effects.
+But, if acyclovir is taken during the first trimester of pregnancy, it may cause complications in the pregnancy or may lead to congenital disabilities in your baby.
+Therefore, in most cases, your doctor may prescribe this medicine only in the later stages of pregnancy.

 Recommended Dosage of Acyclovir for Pregnant Women

 The dosage of acyclovir during pregnancy mainly depends on the severity of your condition.
-You may be prescribed 200 mg 4 to 5 times a day or 400 mg three times a day, depending on your condition.
+You may be prescribed 200 mg that should be taken 4 to 5 times a day or 400 mg taken 3 times a day, depending on your condition.
 You may have to take medicine for a week to 10 days or longer in some cases.
-The regular usage of the medicine may not only ensure the reduction in the outbreaks, but it may also prevent the infection to get passed on to your baby.
+The regular usage of the medicine may not only ensure the reduction in the outbreaks, but it may also prevent the infection from getting passed on to your baby.

 Side Effects of Taking Acyclovir

 Acyclovir is a safe drug; however, it may sometimes cause some mild to severe side-effects in people.
 We shall be discussing both the side-effects separately in the following section.